Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general

 Comparing the top and bottom rows of Figure \ref{fig:HStar_Theta_pt001_logplot}, one observes a striking difference between behaviour in the $\Gamma > 1/5$ and $0 < \Gamma \leq 1/5$ dynamical regimes.
 For $\Gamma = 0.5 > 1/5$, an initially near-circular binary can be driven to very high eccentricity $(\gtrsim 0.99)$ even for $\epsGR = 1.0$ (panel (d)).
 Conversely, for $\Gamma =0.1<1/5$ the phase space structure simply does not allow such behaviour (panels (f)-(i)).
-It is therefore unsurprising that one finds fewer cluster-tide driven compact object mergers from systems such as globular clusters that have a relatively high fraction of binaries in the $0 \leq \Gamma \leq 1/5$ regime \citep{Hamilton2019c}.
+More precisely, for $0 < \Gamma \leq 1/5$, the eccentricity of the saddle point \eqref{eqn:jf0} acts as a hard boundary on the maximum eccentricity of low-$e$ orbits, and most of them do not get close even to that value.
+Even when $\epsGR$ is increased so that a new family of circulating orbits appears, and the librating region is significantly enlarged, the system admits very few solutions that start at low $e$ and achieve high $e$.
+It is therefore unsurprising that one finds fewer cluster-tide driven compact object mergers from systems such as globular clusters that have a relatively high fraction of binaries in the $0 < \Gamma \leq 1/5$ regime \citep{Hamilton2019c}.